 Figure 2.2.
-Summary of annual sea surface temperature (°C) from 1999-2012, within and eastward of the U.S. EEZ.
+Summary of annual sea surface temperature (°C) from 1999-2012, within and beyond the U.S. EEZ.
 Data used to build this map was provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020).

 Figure 2.3.
-Summary of annual sea surface temperature (°C) from 2013-2020, within and eastward of the U.S. EEZ.
+Summary of annual sea surface temperature (°C) from 2013-2020, within and beyond the U.S. EEZ.
 Data used to build this map was provided by Muhling, using the same source of data in Muhling et al. (2020).

 Figure 2.4.
-Spatial distribution of sea surface temperature (°C) in winter (January-March) during the 1999-2012 period, within and eastward of the U.S. EEZ.
+Spatial distribution of sea surface temperature (°C) in winter (January-March) during the 1999-2012 period, within and beyond the U.S. EEZ.
 Data used to build this map was provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020).

 Figure 2.5.
-Spatial distribution of sea surface temperature (°C) in winter (January-March) during the 2013-2020 period, within and eastward of the U.S. EEZ.
+Spatial distribution of sea surface temperature (°C) in winter (January-March) during the 2013-2020 period, within and beyond the U.S. EEZ.
 Data used to build this map was provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020).

 Figure 2.6.
-Spatial distribution of sea surface temperature (°C) in summer (July-September) during the 1999-2012 period, within and eastward of the U.S. EEZ.
+Spatial distribution of sea surface temperature (°C) in summer (July-September) during the 1999-2012 period, within and beyond the U.S. EEZ.
 Data used to build this map was provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020).

 Figure 2.7.
-Spatial distribution of sea surface temperature (°C) in summer (July-September) during the 2013-2020 period, within and eastward of the U.S. EEZ.
+Spatial distribution of sea surface temperature (°C) in summer (July-September) during the 2013-2020 period, within and beyond the U.S. EEZ.
 Data used to build this map was provided by B. A. Muhling, using the same data sets and peer-reviewed statistical methods that were published in Muhling et al. (2020).

-2.1.1 NORTHERN ANCHOVY2.1.1.1 Distribution and Habitat
+2.1.1 NORTHERN ANCHOVY